gridprotocol/grid-docs/docs/02-Developper/README.md

-Here are some resources for developpers.
+Here are some infomation for developpers.